draeger-lab/refinegems/docs/source/installation.rst

 Installation via pip
 --------------------
+To install refinegmes as python package, simply install it via ``pip``:

 .. code:: bash

    pip install refinegems

 Installation via github
 -----------------------

-``refinegems`` is distributed via this github repository, all dependencies are denoted in a
+``refinegems`` is distributed via github repository, all dependencies are denoted in a
 `pipenv <https://pipenv.pypa.io/en/latest/>`__.
 You will need to install ``pipenv`` first.
 To install ``refinegems`` locally complete the